How To Get A Tee Time - Old Course St Andrews

 Getting a tee time at the Old Course in St. Andrews, Scotland is a highly sought-after experience for many golfers around the world.
 The Old Course is a public course, and there are several ways to secure a tee time:

 Enter the ballot: To enter the ballot you must have a minimum of 2 players.
-A ballot entry must be called in two days before play, where you are then entered in a lottery system for an available tee time.
+A ballot entry must be submitted two days before play, where you are then entered in a lottery system for an available tee time.
 Your chances of success are about 1 in 5.
 To enter the ballot, you can do so online at the St Andrews Links website (Old Course Ballot System, via phone, or in person by the Old Pavilion.

 Book a guaranteed tee time: You can book a guaranteed tee time on the Old Course by staying at one of the St Andrews Links Trust's four on-site accommodations - The Old Course Hotel, Rusacks Hotel, Hamilton Grand or the Scores.
 You can also book a guaranteed tee time by purchasing a package through a tour operator like The Experience St Andrews.